davelip/php-ntlm-proxy/README.md

 You can test the connection in two ways:

-netstat -plunt | grep `port`
+ # netstat -plunt | grep `port`
 If you see a row in the output your server is running

-telnet localhost `port`
+ # telnet localhost `port`
 If you enter in interactive mode your server is running and you are communicating with him.
-Try to write something like `type1 123 AAAAA` and double Enter.
+Try to write something like `type1 123 AAAAA` and press Enter.
+You should get something like `Generic errorConnection closed by foreign host.`

-For a production environment i suggest to install a tool like supervisord or to run php-ntlm-proxy like a system service (see next paragraphs).
+For a production environment I suggest to install a tool like supervisord or to run php-ntlm-proxy like a system service (see next paragraphs).

 ### Supervisord